 As you can see, money can, in fact, have a positive effect on your well-being.
 The key is to develop a positive relationship with it, instead of letting it rule you and define who you are.
 And no, the key to happiness definitely doesn’t lie in the amount of money you have, but financial security sure helps on this journey.

-Got something to say?
+Got something to say about financial stress?
 Say it in the comment section below!